 - 1. The Planning Commission may impose conditions on a variance request necessary to accomplish the purposes and intent of the SLDC and the SGMP and to prevent or minimize adverse impacts on the general health, safety and welfare of property owners and area residents. - 2.
 All approved variances run with the land, unless conditions of approval imposed by the Planning Commission specify otherwise. - 3.
-All approved variances automatically expire within one year of the date of approval, unless the applicant takes affirmative action consistent with the approval. - 4.
-The planning commission may require, as a condition of approval, that the applicant sign a development agreement to ensure completion of any public improvements related to the approved variance. - 14.9.7.6.
+All approved variances automatically expire within one year of the date of approval, unless the applicant takes affirmative action consistent with the approval. - 14.9.7.6.
 Administrative variance/minor deviations.
-The Administrator is authorized to approve administrative variances from all dimensional requirements of the SLDC up to ten percent of the required dimension, but only upon a finding that the result is consistent with the intent and purpose of this code and not detrimental to adjacent or surrounding properties.
+The Administrator is authorized to approve administrative variances from the dimensional requirements of Chapter 7 the SLDC not to exceed ten percent of the required dimension, but only upon a finding that the result is consistent with the intent and purpose of this code and not detrimental to adjacent or surrounding properties.